5 Ways to Keep Your Sales Team Thriving & Prevent Burnout

 Written by James Marren

 Don’t just survive – thrive!
 The effects of burnout can happen to anyone in any industry, but with annual turnover so high in Sales, at around 20-30%, it’s one profession where people are clearly more vulnerable than most.
-The inevitable rejections, teamed with a high-stress, target driven environment can get the better of anyone.
 It’s a role that needs to be managed carefully in order to keep your team together.
 Therefore we’ve compiled some questions to ask yourself to help you keep them firing on all cylinders.

 Do they have a playbook?